 Currently, there is no cure for HPV.
-If you have it, you'll need to have regular and frequent Pap tests, to keep watching for signs of cancer.
+If you have it, you'll need to have regular and frequent Pap tests to keep watching for signs of cancer.
 Your doctor may want you to have Pap tests every 4 to 6 months to check the status of the HPV infection.
-In many women, HPV eventually goes away on its own without causing any health problems.
+In many men and women, HPV goes away on its own without causing any health problems.

 HPV Testing in the Evaluation of the Minimally Abnormal Papanicolaou Smear by BS Apgar, M.D., M.S., and G Brotzman, M.D.
 (American Family Physician May 15, 1999, http://www.aafp.org/afp/990515ap/2794.html)